DanielT000/CTFwriteups/Whitehacks2022/booleancrypt.md

 | 1 | 0 | 0 | 0 |
 | 1 | 1 | 1 | 0 |

-Notice that for AND results, 1 occurs if the corresponding bit in X is 1.
+Notice that for AND results, 1 occurs _only if_ the corresponding bit in X is 1.

-For NOR results, 1 occurs only if the corresponding bit in X is 0.
+For NOR results, 1 occurs _only if_ the corresponding bit in X is 0.

 Thus AND and NOR results will never have common 1 bits.